aantron/dream/example/7-template/README.md

 To show the danger, let's launch a **script injection (XSS) attack** against this tiny Web app!
 First, go to [`template.eml.ml`](https://github.com/aantron/dream/blob/master/example/7-template/template.eml.ml#L4), change the substitution to `<%s! param %>`, and restart the app.
-You can also make the edit in the [playground](http://dream.as/7-template/foo).
 Then, visit this highly questionable URL:

 [http://localhost:8080/%3Cscript%3Ealert(%22Impossible!%22)%3C%2Fscript%3E](http://localhost:8080/%3Cscript%3Ealert(%22Impossible!%22)%3C%2Fscript%3E)

-If you are using the playground, change the host and port accordingly.

 This URL will cause our Web app to display an alert box, which we, as the developers, did not intend!